 Wireless Mesh Router, Big House Solutions

-In the year 2020, the “internet of things” has evolved into a wide array of wireless “smart home” devices for your large house that just rely too much on a strong wireless signal to be using some old weak wireless technology that frequently drops off at any point.
-That’s why you need mesh wifi if you’re paying for Netflix HD streaming in your upstairs bedroom, you demand instant high-speed picture and perfect high definition quality.
+In the year 2021, the “internet of things” has evolved into a wide array of wireless “smart home” devices for your large house that just rely too much on a strong wireless signal to be using some old, weak wireless technology that frequently drops off at any point.
+That’s why you need mesh wifi if you’re paying for Netflix HD streaming in your upstairs bedroom, you demand instant high-speed picture and perfect high-definition quality.
 Buffering is unacceptable and needs to be fixed.
 That’s where a Mesh WiFi Network comes into play for any large home or mansion.
 It is a net of wireless router signals overlapping or blanketing one another providing one single consistent strong wifi signal with no loss or degradation.
 Something you can not obtain from a stand-alone traditional wifi router, extender or repeater access point.

 With an old depreciated wireless N signal, you could never cover a 2,000+ foot home full of connected devices.
-You simply have to get Wireless AC and in many cases, not even a wireless extender will work.
+You simply have to get Wireless AC, and in many cases, not even a wireless extender will work.
 You actually need a “Mesh Wireless Network” such as the highly-rated Netgear Orbi RBK50.
 This is the technological advance in smart home wireless networks that changes everything for your large multilevel home.

 What Makes WiFi Mesh Networking Better?

-- Covers multi floor up to 5,000 square foot home
+• Covers multi-floor up to 5,000 square foot home

-With wireless mesh topology, you have one SSID casting concurrently from two locations providing what seems like one super long range full power wireless signal to cover up to 5,000 square feet.
+With wireless mesh topology, you have one SSID casting concurrently from two locations providing what seems like one super long-range full-power wireless signal to cover up to 5,000 square feet.
 Whereas with a range extender or secondary access point router, your first wireless SSID casts to the second device, meeting in the middle and picking it up to recast it.
 Effectively losing half of the internet speed in the network handoff.
 With the old extender option, you also run into the issue of having to switch between wifi networks as you travel around the house.
 Both SSID’s may have the same name, but as you leave the range of the base station and into the extended wireless zone, you switch to that SSID causing an interruption or momentary drop off from your connection while transitioning to the second access point router.
-The wireless extender set up may work for a device that does not roam around the house because it will stay on one SSID, but it is not the best choice for roaming or any laptop or TV that you want full speeds from.
+The wireless extender setup may work for a device that does not roam around the house because it will stay on one SSID, but it is not the best choice for roaming or any laptop or TV that you want full speeds from.
 The wireless mesh presented here is the best possible wifi solution for any large home network.
 There are a few others on the market, but they had significant problems, and that is why Netgear created the Orbi, the best in large home wireless yet.
 Keep reading for more on eero, Linksys Velop, and Google Wifi.

 Easiest Set Up Possible

 The Orbi WiFi is so easy to set up, I’m not even sure I want to call it installing anything.
 You just press a button and they sync up on a dedicated backbone 5Ghz channel.
 You do not have to log into it or do anything to get them to talk to each other.
 You gain instant WiFi access to a home wireless system strong enough to blanket the largest of homes with full coverage without any dead zones.
 It’s that easy.
-The Orbi device also has easy to use apps for both the iPhone and Android phones.
+The Orbi device also has easy-to-use apps for both iPhone and Android phones.
 You won’t really need this, but some people like it.
 But most importantly, for the advanced user, The Orbi RBK50 kit uses the same premium web interface as the Netgear Nighthawk series routers.
-The fully configurable firewall built-in.
+The fully configurable firewall is built-in.
 This is a huge step up over any possible contenders.
 They all use proprietary configs that have not stood the test of time and lack essential features for any home network geek.

-Easy to use app for iPhone and Android | Parental controls |
+Easy-to-use app for iPhone and AndroidParental controls

 Penetrate Thick Walls In Any Home